-The function automatonchk can be used to verify that an automaton object conforms to the conventions of DECK for naming states and event labels.
+1 11 2 2 12 3 3 11 1 The function automatonchk can be used to verify that an automaton object conforms to the conventions of DECK for naming states and event labels.
 This function is useful for checking DECK models that are created for the first time or imported from an input file.
 It can also help with debugging new functions developed in the DECK environment.

 After the desired automata are built, they can be analyzed and manipulated using the available functions in DECK.
 The reach function can be used to perform reachability analysis on the transition graphs of automata.
 The function reachable and trim return the reachable and trim subautomata while complement finds the complement of an automaton.
-The selfloop function adjoins selfloops to each state of its input automaton.
+The project function returns a deterministic automaton that represents the natural projection of the marked and closed behaviors of its input automaton, and selfloop adjoins selfloops to each state of its input automaton (i.e., performs inverse projection).